4383/defected/doc/source/examples/investigations/xz-utils-backdoor.rst

 .. warning::
     **Before starting investigating this cold case, we should notice that it is now easy to understand the whole story after the fact.
+We do not want to be perceived as patronizing or as moralizers.
 In no case we want to incriminate anyone.
 We simply want to highligh such kind of social engineering to try to limit as far as possible similar scenarios in the future.**